The pemmican pouch

 February 2020

-The striped section of the front, and the top flap above, still as uncut scraps sewn together, sitting on top of Kabutroid's Engineering calculus textbook.The front, with stripes runnign black, white, brown, from topleft to bottomright, with the jagged front flap folded down, the shoulder strap trailing above.
+The striped section of the front, and the top flap above, still as uncut scraps sewn together, sitting on top of Kabutroid's Engineering calculus textbook.The front, with stripes runnign black, white, brown, from topleft to bottomright, with the jagged front flap folded down, the shoulder strap twirled about above, sitting on a wooden table.

-The front flap open, showing the full stripes, it almost looks like the bag is cheering.The back of the pouch, with vertical running white dark brown and white stripes, and a tiny K .
-T . in the bottom left of the dark brown.
+The front flap open, showing the full stripes, it almost looks like the bag is cheering.The back of the pouch, with vertical running white, dark brown, and white stripes, and a tiny K .
+T . in the bottom left of the dark brown section.

 Back to sewing